KarmakarAnish/ClickHouseQueryExecution/README.md

 ## High-Level Source File Trace

-This is a **file-level trace**, not a function-by-function walkthrough.
 The goal is to connect each major execution phase to the source areas responsible for that phase.

 | Execution Stage | Main Source Area / File | Role in the Query Path |
 |---|---|---|